Financial-Times/dotcom-page-kit/packages/anvil-middleware-ft-navigation/readme.md

 The navigation data must be present in order to render the navigation components for the page.

-Pages which should render a navigation crumbtrail, including most Stream pages, should call the middleware with { `enableCrumbtrail: ture }` set to true to include crumbtrail data in the response.
+Pages which should render a navigation crumbtrail, which includes most Stream pages, should call the middleware with { `enableCrumbtrail: ture }` to tell the middleware to include crumbtrail data in the response.

 This middleware should be consumed by your application's server file.